akikels/homeassistant-revoltab/README.md

 1. In Home Assistant, go to **Settings** > **Devices & Services**.
 2. Click **Add Integration**.
 3. Search for **Revoltab HIDE**.
-4. Enter the **API Key** you generated in the previous step.
+4. Enter your **Bearer Token** in the setup window.
-5. Your devices will automatically appear as new switch entities.
+5. Your device will automatically appear with all its sensors and controls.

 ---

+## ℹ️ Important Technical Notes

+### Cloud-Based API
+This integration is **cloud-based**.
+It communicates with Revoltab's servers via the Internet.
+There is currently no local API available for these devices.

+### Polling Rate & Rate Limiting
+By default, the integration fetches data every **10 seconds**.
+This allows for quick updates if you change settings in the official Revoltab app.
+* Changing the intensity or power state in Home Assistant triggers an **immediate** status refresh.
+* If you experience "Unavailable" states, you may be hitting a rate limit.
+In this case, increase the `SCAN_INTERVAL` in `__init__.py`.

+---

 ## 🛠 Troubleshooting

 ### "Invalid Auth" Error
-* Ensure the key was copied correctly without trailing spaces.
+* Ensure you copied the full token correctly.
-* Verify that you logged into the [Loxone sub-page](https://backend.revoltab.com/loxone/), as this is the specific portal for third-party system keys.

-### Integration not found in the list
+* Make sure you used the [Loxone Portal](https://backend.revoltab.com/loxone/) to generate the key, as standard app keys might not work with the API.

+### Missing Entities
-* If the integration does not appear after a restart, try clearing your browser cache (`Ctrl + F5` or `Cmd + Shift + R`).
+* If the Intensity slider or Sensors do not appear, clear your browser cache (`Ctrl + F5`) and ensure you have updated to the latest version of this integration.

 ---